 We have blurred many of the personal and professional lines, but politics and religion are still off-limits.
 These topics are highly charged minefields for a professional atmosphere.
 Leave them at the office door.

 12. For better business etiquette, be on time.

 We’re all busy.
 Being punctual shows others that you value their time.
 Being late doesn’t mean that you’re busier than other people; it just means that you’re inconsiderate.

 13. No phone during meetings.

-When you’re in a meeting, focus on the meeting discussion.
-Don’t take calls, text or check e-mail.
-It’s disrespectful to the other attendees, not to mention, extremely annoying.
+When you’re in a meeting, be present.
+Don’t take calls, text or check email.
+It’s disrespectful to the other attendees, not to mention extremely annoying.
 It also makes meetings last longer because the participants keep losing focus.

 14. Don’t be a business card pusher.

 Don’t simply hand out business cards to everyone you meet.
 It’s a bit aggressive unless you’re on a sales call.
 Ask for the other person’s card, offer to exchange cards, or at the very least, ask if you can leave your card before you reach in your pocket.

 Keep eye contact and make an effort to truly listen to what others are saying.
 We are so easily distracted in this climate of increasingly short attention spans; we often can’t wait for the other person to hurry up and finish so we can move on to the next thing.
 Resist the lure of distraction and haste.
 Take the time to ask questions and show an interest in the other person’s thoughts.